top of page

 Do you provide couples therapy?

 My practice focuses on individual therapy and consultation.
 I do not provide couples therapy.
+However, my services have improved many relationships through individual work.

 Do you work with children?